rsnodgrass/hass-helium/README.md

 ## Installation

-Make sure [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed, then add the repository: `rsnodgrass/hass-helium`
+Make sure [Home Assistant Community Store (HACS)](https://github.com/custom-components/hacs) is installed.
+This integration is part of the default HACS store (though can also be added manually using repository: `rsnodgrass/hass-helium`)

 ### Configuration